 Equipment

 You’ll also obviously need a Ninja Creami!
-I have the regular model (not the deluxe) and honestly, it does everything I need.
+I have the regular model and honestly, it does everything I need.
 Unless you want the extra bells and whistles, the basic version is more than enough.

 Storage